Acute Hemorrhage

 -

-Increased Erythropoiesis:
+Increased Erythropoiesis

 - Kidneys sense decreased oxygen delivery and increase production of erythropoietin (EPO)